 Waste Management

-Our Waste Management Services consist of weekly kerbside garbage collection, fortnightly kerbside recycling collection, monthly green waste collection and quarterly hard waste collection.
+Our Waste Management Services consist of weekly kerbside garbage collection, fortnightly kerbside recycling collection, monthly kerbside green waste collection, and bulk green and hard waste collections.
 In addition, Council operates recycling centres at Dodges Ferry and Sorell and a recycling hub in the Council Offices in Cole Street.

 Council considers waste management a core service and is committed to consultation and working with community on education and implementation of more sustainable practices to reduce, recycle and re-use resources.